-Why I love making these no bake flapjacks.
+Why I love making these chocolate topped flapjacks:

-Let’s be honest: life is busy.
-Whether you are prepping for a week of high-intensity workouts, looking for a brain-boosting office snack, or trying to fuel a toddler’s afternoon energy burst, this vegan flapjack recipe fits the bill.
+Let’s be honest, life is busy.
+Whether you are prepping for a week of high-intensity workouts, looking for a brain-boosting office snack, or trying to fuel a toddler’s afternoon energy burst, this vegan flapjacks recipe fits the bill.

-Instead of white sugar, the combination of dates and maple syrup provides a “sticky” sweetness to this vegan flapjack recipe.
-Dates offer a caramel-like undertone and a jammy texture, while maple syrup adds a floral, woody brightness.
-To prevent the bar from being cloyingly sweet, a generous dash of cinnamon adds warmth and complexity, tricking the brain into perceiving sweetness without the need for extra glucose.
+Instead of white sugar, the combination of dates and maple syrup provides a “sticky” sweetness to this vegan flapjacks recipe.
+Dates offer a caramel-like undertone and a jammy texture, while the maple syrup adds a bit more sweetness.
+A generous dash of cinnamon adds warmth and complexity, tricking the brain into perceiving sweetness without the need for too much sugar.

 What makes these no bake flapjacks more nutritious than your average flapjack?

-Why this vegan flapjack recipe makes a versatile snack:
+Why this chocolate topped flapjack makes a versatile snack:

 The beauty of these bars is that it doesn’t have a “right” time to be eaten.